alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_a_Rancher_server_on_Nvidia_DPU.md

-# Installing a Rancher server on NVIDIA BlueField device #
+# Installing a Rancher server on NVIDIA BlueField device and managing RKE2 cluster#

 <ins>*Proof of concept.
 Don't use as an official reference*</ins>